AnyBody/ammr/Docs/BM_Config/bm_constants.rst

     Constant to switch nonlinear disc spring on in the spine

-.. ammr:bm_constant:: _SCALING_CUSTOM_
-    :value: -1

-    Custom anthropometric scaling law for the entire model

-.. ammr:bm_constant:: _SCALING_USERDEFINED_
+.. ammr:bm_constant:: _SCALING_NONE_
-    :value: -1
+    :value: 0

-    Don't use a builtin scaling law.
-A user-defined law must be specified with ``BM_SCALING_FILE``.
+    A scaling law to use body part datasets as is without any scaling.

 .. ammr:bm_constant:: _SCALING_STANDARD_
-    :value: 0
+    :value: 1

-    Standard scaling law to be used by the entire model.
+    A default scaling law that corresponds to the 50th percentile European male.

 .. ammr:bm_constant:: _SCALING_UNIFORM_
-    :value: 1
+    :value: 2

     Uniform anthropometric scaling law to be used by the entire model.

 .. ammr:bm_constant:: _SCALING_LENGTHMASS_
-    :value: 2
+    :value: 3

     Length/mass anthropometric scaling law to be used by the entire model.

 .. ammr:bm_constant:: _SCALING_LENGTHMASSFAT_
-    :value: 3
+    :value: 4

     Length/mass/fat anthropometric scaling law to be used by the entire model.

 .. ammr:bm_constant:: _SCALING_UNIFORM_EXTMEASUREMENTS_
-    :value: 4
+    :value: 5

     Uniform anthropometric scaling law  with external measurements to be used by the entire model.

 .. ammr:bm_constant:: _SCALING_LENGTHMASS_EXTMEASUREMENTS_
-    :value: 5
+    :value: 6

     Length/mass anthropometric with external measurements scaling law to be used by the entire model.

 .. ammr:bm_constant:: _SCALING_LENGTHMASSFAT_EXTMEASUREMENTS_
-    :value: 6
+    :value: 7

     Length/mass/fat anthropometric with external measurements scaling law to be used by the entire model.

 .. ammr:bm_constant:: _SCALING_LENGTHMASSFAT_MULTIDOFS_
-    :value: 7
+    :value: 8
     :deprecated:

     Length/mass/fat anthropometric with for multiple degree of freedom.

 .. ammr:bm_constant:: _SCALING_XYZ_
-    :value: 8
+    :value: 9

     Scaling using xyz factors for all Segments.

+.. ammr:bm_constant:: _SCALING_CUSTOM_
+    :value: 10
+    :deprecated:

+    Custom anthropometric scaling law for the entire model

+.. ammr:bm_constant:: _SCALING_USERDEFINED_
+    :value: 10

+    Don't use a builtin scaling law.
+A user-defined law must be specified with ``BM_SCALING_FILE``.

+.. ammr:bm_constant:: _JOINT_TYPE_USERDEFINED_
+    :value: 0

+    User-defined joint.
+This will exclude the joint and which nodes.

+.. ammr:bm_constant:: _JOINT_TYPE_DEFAULT_
+    :value: 1

+    Default joint definition.

+.. ammr:bm_constant:: _JOINT_TYPE_BONY_LANDMARK_
+    :value: 2

+    Joint definition based on bony landmarks.
+This will create a joint which resembles what is often used in traditional gait analysis.
+(E.g. revolute knee joint along the femoral condyles).

 .. ammr:bm_constant:: CONST_MUSCLES_NONE
     :value: 0